benchristel/sindarin/intro.md

 for all the rest of Tolkien's legendarium.
 As Tolkien himself wrote in a letter to his publisher,

 > The invention of languages is the foundation.
+The
-The <q>stories</q> were made rather to provide a world for the languages than the reverse.
-To me a name comes first and the story follows.
-I should have preferred to write in <q>Elvish</q>.[.cite letters 221]
+> <q>stories</q> were made rather to provide a world for the
+> languages than the reverse.
+To me a name comes first and

-So, if you want to *really* understand _The Lord of the Rings_ and _The Hobbit_, if you want to trace Tolkien's world to its roots, you're reading the right book!
+> the story follows.
+I should have preferred to write in
+> <q>Elvish</q>.[.cite letters 221]

+Language was Tolkien's first love; for him, language was the essence of mythos.
+What is a story without a language that can tell it?
+What is language without a story to tell?

+This book tells the story of the language of the Elves of Middle-earth.

 ## Why study Sindarin?

 You've already got one reason: the languages were the seed of Tolkien's invented world.
-Did you skim over all the Elvish names when you first read _The Lord of the Rings_?
-If so, you missed out.
-The names are the shining gems of the book.
-The deep history of the languages is one of the things that makes Middle-earth jump off the page and seem almost real.
+Knowing a bit of Elvish will reveal the incredible depth to Tolkien's stories, depth that can only be vaguely glimpsed by those who aren't acquainted with his languages.

+But perhaps a more immediately compelling reason is that Sindarin is simply beautiful.
+Tolkien delighted in "the moment of association between sound and sense" and all of his words have the feel of having been polished by a master craftsman.
+Tolkien describes the peculiar feeling of inventing the word *lint* in childhood, with the meaning "quick", and how he was struck by the way the sound seemed to fit the meaning.
+(The word survives, slightly modified, in Sindarin: [.s lim].)
+His keen sense of the music of language is evident everywhere in Sindarin.

+Learning Sindarin might even help you learn other languages.
+The hardest
+part of learning any foreign language is putting aside the habits of your native tongue, and Sindarin provides ample opportunity to unlearn English.
+Indeed, if you study Elvish enough, English may seem the more peculiar language.

+If you've read this far, you probably want to actually *use* the language for something.
+You can certainly use Sindarin to give an Elvish flavor to roleplaying campaigns or Tolkien fanfiction.
+If you study very hard, you might even be able to use it for journaling or secret communication (though Sindarin lacks vocabulary for the activities and artifacts of modern humans).
+And of course, you can write poetry, and enjoy the poetry of others, which can be found in abundance on the Web.

 ##